-- Internet purchasing can be made via the following routes and methods;- - Via the Printroom for stationery and ICT consumables from Banner, ESPO and GPS. - Via the Purchasing Manager for any Banner, ESPO or GPS purchases. - From any web supplier, direct via authorised signatories only, who will accept an official FDC order, . - From any web supplier via the Procurement Team who have access to credit facilities by use of Government Procurement Cards..
+Internet purchasing can be made via the following routes and methods in conjunction with an Agresso Order; -

+- Via the Print room for stationery and ICT consumables from Banner, ESPO and CCS. - Via the Purchasing Manager for any Banner, ESPO or CCS purchases. - From any web supplier, direct via authorised signatories only, who will accept an official FDC order, . - From any web supplier via the Procurement Team who have access to credit facilities by use of Government Procurement Cards.